dustinpfister/hexo_sitesource/source/_posts/blog-volume-quality.md

 layout: post
 categories: blog
 id: 10
-updated: 2017-4-5 10:59:20
+updated: 2017-4-5 21:32:22
-version:  1.1
+version:   1.2
 ---

 So I started writing this blog a few months ago, and so far I can say I am not getting much traffic.
-I can't complain though considering that I have not done nothing in terms of promotion work, and I have just stared finding out what organic traffic, and Search Engine Optimization is.
+I can't complain though considering that I have not done much of anything in terms of promotion work, and I have just stared finding out what organic traffic, and Search Engine Optimization is.

 <!-- more -->